 Getting to Uluru

-It’s easier to get to Uluru (Ayers Rock) Airport than I thought.
-We flew with Jetstar Australia who offers daily flights for Sydney and 5 flights a week for Melbourne.
+It’s easier to get to Uluru (Ayers Rock) Airport than I thought with daily flights from Sydney and Melbourne.
 For other cities, there are multi-city flight options through these hubs.

 Although you’re in the desert you won’t necessarily need to rent a 4 wheel drive vehicle for Uluru travel.
 The highway in and out, the roads into Uluru – Kata Tjuta National Park to all the viewing platforms and major walking tracks are all sealed and good quality roads, for many visitors a sedan will be a comfortable and cheaper alternative.

 Where to stay in Uluru

 There is one main place to stay near Uluru and that’s the Ayers Rock Resort.
 This isn’t a resort complex in the usual sense, more of a small town.
 There are 5 accommodation options to suit all needs and budgets from the 5-star Sails in the Desert where we were based, to the campground and various hotel, lodge and self-contained apartment options in between.